nikonee/echarts-bmap/README.md

-# ECharts
+# echarts-bmap

-When use echarts with bmap extension, disable bmap click event.
+### When use echarts with bmap extension, disable bmap click event.